astralfrontier/astralfrontier.org-OLD/source/_posts/attack-from-the-stars.md

 In 2011, the Third Wave of the Hierarchy comes to Earth.
-Aliens in biomechanical suits attack major cities like Los Angeles, and encounter opposition from UN Spacy's marine forces.
-Elsewhere, other aliens use hypnotic blue beams to hypnotize and teleport humans away for forced conversion into biomechanical components of the alien war machine.
+Aliens in biomechanical suits attack major cities like Los Angeles, and encounter opposition from UN Spacy's marine forces. ^[[Battle Los Angeles](http://tvtropes.org/pmwiki/pmwiki.php/Film/BattleLosAngeles)]
-Mysterious energy-eating aliens land in Moscow and begin disintegrating the populace, with a few survivors managing to evacuate via submarine.
-Navies engage the aliens in the open ocean, notably the USS John Paul Jones which manages to destroy an alien flagship.
+Elsewhere, other aliens use hypnotic blue beams to hypnotize and teleport humans away for forced conversion into biomechanical components of the alien war machine. ^[[Skyline](http://tvtropes.org/pmwiki/pmwiki.php/Film/Skyline)] Mysterious energy-eating aliens land in Moscow and begin disintegrating the populace, with a few survivors managing to evacuate via submarine. ^[[The Darkest Hour](http://tvtropes.org/pmwiki/pmwiki.php/Film/TheDarkestHour)]
-A few unintelligent but vicious alien parasites land in places like Brixton, to be fended off by local street gangs.
+Navies engage the aliens in the open ocean, notably the USS John Paul Jones which manages to destroy an alien flagship. ^[[Battleship](http://tvtropes.org/pmwiki/pmwiki.php/Film/Battleship)] A few unintelligent but vicious alien parasites land in places like Brixton, to be fended off by local street gangs. ^[[Attack the Block](http://tvtropes.org/pmwiki/pmwiki.php/Film/AttackTheBlock)]

 ![Edge-of-Tomorrow-Reviews-Starring-Tom-Cruise-and-Emily-Blunt.jpg](/assets/attack-from-the-stars/image31.jpg) {.ui .medium .left .floated .image}